prakashk/notes/_posts/2013-09-10-Stupid-PDF-tricks.md

 The `pdftex`-cropped version is 495% larger, while the `xetex`-cropped version is only 10% larger.
 Huge improvement.
 Comparing the output files did not reveal any noticeable differences in quality.

 It did take a long time to produce the cropped file (13+ minutes).
-Thanks to the other `pdfcrop` [1] (by Eric Doviak), I discovered that `ghostscript` allows one to specify output resolution (`-r` option), which makes the calculation of the bounding box blazingly fast (in comparison). `pdfcrop` is written in Perl, so I thought it would be easy to patch it to include this option.
+Thanks to the [other `pdfcrop` (by Eric Doviak)] [1], I discovered that `ghostscript` allows one to specify output resolution (`-r` option), which makes the calculation of the bounding box blazingly fast (in comparison). `pdfcrop` is written in Perl, so I thought it would be easy to patch it to include this option.
 Then I noticed that there is a `--resolution` option in `pdfcrop`.
 Using this option made a huge difference.

     $ time pdfcrop --resolution 72 --xetex --margins 20 onlisp.pdf onlisp-cropped-xetex-r72.pdf
     PDFCROP 1.20, 2009/10/06 - Copyright (c) 2002-2009 by Heiko Oberdiek.